go-go-golems/vault-envrc-generator/pkg/doc/04-yaml-configuration-reference.md

     sections: [...]
 ```

-### Security Considerations
+### Security

 1. **Template Validation**: Templates are validated to prevent path injection
 2. **Key Filtering**: Use `include_keys` rather than `exclude_keys` for sensitive data
 3. **Output Permissions**: Ensure output files have appropriate permissions
 4. **Token Scope**: Use least-privilege tokens for batch operations

-### Performance Optimization
+### Performance

 1. **Section Organization**: Group related secrets to minimize Vault API calls
 2. **Base Path Usage**: Leverage base paths to avoid repetitive path specifications
 3. **Key Filtering**: Filter at the section level to reduce data transfer
 4. **Output Formats**: Use appropriate formats (envrc for shell, JSON for APIs)

-This comprehensive reference covers all configuration options and usage patterns for the Vault Envrc Generator's YAML configuration system.
-For practical examples and getting started guidance, see:
+For practical examples and getting started, see:

 ```
-glaze help vault-envrc-getting-started
+vault-envrc-generator help vault-envrc-getting-started
 ```